Covered Fruit Basket Fruit Basket

 The museum has always been interested in all forms of ceramics of every period, and holds a solid-walled Belleek tea set that shows similar characteristic iridescence.
 This basket is particularly fascinating because it successfully integrates two usually disparate styles from design at the turn of the 20th century.

 Cite this object as

-Fruit Basket And Cover (Northern Ireland); Manufactured by Belleek (Ireland); iridized, glazed hand-rolled, cut, and assembled porcelain; 2011-37-1-a,b
+Covered Fruit Basket Fruit Basket; Manufactured by Belleek (Ireland); Northern Ireland; iridized, glazed hand-rolled, cut, and assembled porcelain; 2011-37-1-a,b